wh-alice/mig_visualstudio/vs/test_notintoc/-how-to--create-an-action-recording-for-shared-steps.md

 ---
-title: "-How to: Create an Action Recording for Shared Steps" ms.custom: "" ms.date: "10/01/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "-How to: Create an Action Recording for Shared Steps | Microsoft Docs" ms.custom: "" ms.date: "10/01/2016" ms.prod: "visual-studio-tfs-dev14"